lunarphp/lunar/docs/src/upgrading.md

 - Copy across the data from the old `getcandy_` tables into the new `lunar_` tables.
 - Update any polymorphic `GetCandy` classes to the `Lunar` namespace.
 - Update field types in `attribute_data` to the `Lunar` namespace.
+- Remove previous GetCandy migrations located in `database/migrations/upgrade` from the migrations table.
+- Run the upgrade migrations again with the lunar_ prefix, updating the new tables.
+- By default, this command will remove the `getcandy_` tables once checking the data has been transferred.

 #### What this command will not do